lorenzobn/polito-se2-23-08/Retrospective/Retrospective-Sprint4.md

 **Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)**
 - Even if this is the last sprint, we would love to spend a bit of time with our client to ensure that our product is strongly fitted to their usages and needs

+- If there was another sprint, we would improve the presentation skill and our preparation to it.

+- As far as development goes, we would improve the user experience across all devices (tablets, phone) other that laptop.

 **One thing you are proud of as a Team!!**
 - As a team, we are proud for the product quality we reached.
 We worked very hard for ensuring that all the features we implemented were working well.
+- We managed to keep a good, healthy relatioship among us, even in the midst of big issues.